Silhouette of a dock with boats at sunset, American flag flying, with tall grass in the foreground and water reflecting light.

 • Our pup has had his paws in the ocean on both coasts!

 My culinary influence started early.
-Before I could reach the counter, I was on a stool—baking cakes with my maternal grandmother, making homemade buttermilk biscuits with my paternal grandmother, watching my dad make gravy, cutting up crookneck quash from the garden, I was intrigued.
-And so began my foray into all things culinary.
+Before I could reach the counter, I was on a stool—baking cakes with my maternal grandmother, making homemade buttermilk biscuits with my paternal grandmother, watching my dad make gravy, and cutting up crookneck squash from the garden.
+I was intrigued, and so began my foray into all things culinary.

 I started my own catering company at nineteen years old and had a full-time job as the vegetable cook in a very busy, massive cafeteria.
 It was a lot of work and all homemade.
 I had my own personal dishwasher assigned to my station.
 I was the youngest in the kitchen and admired for my work ethic and skill.
-They said “grass didn’t grow under my feet.”
+They said, “Grass didn’t grow under my feet.”
 I was easily churning out 40 hotel pans of 12 different sides a day.
 I found a few new pieces of equipment I fell in love with—a commercial compartment steamer that held four long hotel pans, a steam-jacketed kettle, and a tilted skillet the size of a coffin.
-I also had a floor stand mixer, and my very own gas 8 burner range with 2 giant ovens, and a massive butcher block table with pots dangling above and under.
-This was my station and I was the only one responsible for it.
+I also had a floor stand mixer and my very own gas 8-burner range with 2 giant oven and a massive butcher block table with pots dangling above and under.
+This was my station, and I was the only one responsible for it.
 Although I was quite young, I learned a LOT about commercial kitchens during this time.